Paramètres d'affichage

 The RSA (Active Solidarity Income) is financial assistance for people who are unemployed, without unemployment benefits or with low resources.

-To receive this financial assistance sent by the CAF (Caisse d'Allocations Familiales), you must be over 25 years old and have an address in France.
+To receive this financial aid sent by the CAF (Family Allowance Fund), you must be over 25 years old and live in France.

 How to do it?

-To receive the RSA, you must live in France and have an address (even a domiciliation).
+• live in France at least 9 months a year and have an address (even a registered office ).

 But there are 2 exceptions:

-• if you are between 18 and 25 years old, no children, and have worked full-time for at least 2 years during the last 3 years,
+• if you are between 18 and 25 years old, have no children, and have worked full-time for at least 2 years in the last 3 years

 • if you are a single parent with one or more children or if you are pregnant.

-Before making a request, to check if you are entitled to receive the RSA, you must first do a simulation on the CAF website (click here).
-Answer the different questions.
+Before making a request, to check if you are entitled to receive RSA, you must first do a simulation on the CAF website .

-- Your family composition is your situation in France: if you are married but your spouse does not live with you, you must check “alone”.
+- The family composition of your household is your situation in France: if you are married but your wife or husband does not live with you, you must tick “alone”.

 - You must answer YES to the question “You have resided in France for more than 5 years, with a residence permit authorizing you to work”.